Do you know your slow juicer from your super blender?

 Add nuts (such as almonds or cashews) and seeds (such as sunflower or chia) or protein powders.

-Mix it up and blend with coconut milk, almond milk or coconut water.
-For best results, add liquids first, then leafy greens, then soft ingredients such as nut butters and yoghurt, then finish with fruits (cut into chunks) and then the hardest ingredients last (ice or frozen fruits).
+For best results, add your liquids first (milk, non-dairy alternative or coconut water), then leafy greens, then soft ingredients such as nut butters and yoghurt, then finish with fruits (cut into chunks) and then the hardest ingredients last (ice or frozen fruits).
 This will help ensure everything blends together smoothly.

 Blitz for breakfast